json-api/json-api/format/index.md

 **MUST NOT** include more than one extension name.

-For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=patch; supported-ext=bulk,patch` indicates that the document is formatted according to the "patch" extension.
+For example: a response that includes the header `Content-Type: application/vnd.api+json; ext=jsonpatch; supported-ext=bulk,jsonpatch` indicates that the document is formatted according to the "jsonpatch" extension.

 Clients **MAY** request a particular media type extension by including its name in the `ext` media type parameter with the `Accept` header.
 Servers